 We’ve all been there: You’d hoped to cut out fabric for 20 minutes and then get to sewing, but the crafting scissors you’ve had since high school are proving to be a pain—functionally and sometimes literally.
 Scissors that have sticky stuff on them are the bane of sewers and artists.
 Trade hand exhaustion and ragged edges for these five nonstick blades that will stand up to even the peskiest glues and adhesives.

-1. Fiskars Titanium Softgrip Scissors
+1. Fiskars Titanium Non-stick Scissors

 To no one’s surprise, the formidable Finnish company, known the world over for its orange-handled scissors, puts out a mean pair of nonstick shears.
 Featuring a cushy rubber grip, these titanium-reinforced stainless steel blades won’t dull anytime soon.
-If they feel substantial in your hand, that’s because they are: Fabric, paper, cardboard, and more are easy game for these snips, making them perfect for mixed-media projects.
+If they feel substantial in your hand, that’s because they are: Fabric, paper, cardboard, and more are easy work for these snips, making them perfect for mixed-media projects.

-3. Scotch Precision Scissors
+3. Scotch Precision Ultra Edge Scissors

 5. Misuzu Hi-Nevanon Office Scissors

 This is the Subaru of scissors: simple, reliable, and very versatile.
-Unlike the cramp-inducing analog encountered in crafting class or cubicles everywhere, this Japanese-made model comes with the promise of a silky cut.
+Unlike the cramp-inducing analog encountered in crafting class or office cubicles everywhere, this Japanese-made model comes with the promise of a silky cut.
 The grip isn’t the most comfortable on our list, but if longevity and lightness are your thing, look no farther than these Teflon-coated keepers.